Era of Manifestations: Spiritual revelations

 The Era of Manifestations began at Watervliet, New York, in 1837 and soon spread throughout Shaker society.
 For instance, The Era of Manifestations, also called "Mother Ann's Work", was a part of Shaker life in New Lebanon, New York, and Hancock, Massachusetts.
 Ann Lee's followers testified that she had many "spiritual gifts," including visions, prophecy, healing hands, and "the power of God" in her touch.
 The Shakers appreciated the revival tradition and brought those practices into Shaker worship.

 According to Shaker tradition, heavenly spirits came to earth, bringing visions, often giving them to young Shaker women, who danced, whirled, spoke in tongues, and interpreted these visions through their drawings and dancing.
 The immense spirituality expressed through visions and spiritual inspiration, with periodic revivals of enthusiastic worship, revitalized their meetings.

 Children told of visits to cities in the spirit realm and brought messages from Mother Ann to the community.
 Members had visions, spoke in tongues, and experienced trance states.
 In 1841, a spiritual message was perceived to inaugurate the "sweeping gift," or spiritual cleansing of the village.
 Other messages led the Shaker Ministry to outlaw the use of pork, tea, and coffee, causing dissension rather than the union Shakers valued.

-In the effort to "purify" the society, visionists expelled some believers from the society.
+In the effort to "purify" society, some believers were expelled by visionists.
 At Canaan, New York, a sister recalled that they "scorched" some sluggards into leaving.
 In other locations, members who appeared blameless were forced to leave without any revealed infraction.

 In 1842, due to these unprecedented spiritual messages being received, the Ministry decided to bar the public from Shaker worship.
 The same year, Shakers set aside sacred places in each community, with names like Holy Mount and Mount Sinai, for "mountain meetings" or "mountain feasts" held spring and fall.
 Other revelations resulted in publishing visionary Philemon Stewart's A Holy, Sacred and Divine Roll and Book.

 Initially, the period had an effect of strengthening spiritual fervor and helped them to maintain their Shaker principles of simplicity, utility and honesty.
 The spiritual manifestations were particularly embraced by the younger members of the sect.
 Over time, though, the older members were increasingly disenchanted.
 In 1845 the sect revised their guiding edicts, the Millennial Laws, making them stricter.
 The laws dictated household and life practices, such as limiting mirror size and defining the allowed color of bed linens.
 After the revision of laws, some "believers" left the Shakers.